cjtessler/MATH3733-SP18/Lessons/Day 16.md

 main()

-### rite a function that receives a list of integers and returns their sum.
+### Write a function that receives a list of integers and returns their sum.
 def sum_list(mylist):
     total = 0
     for i in mylist: